December 2025

 Laid the groundwork for 2026

 In 2024, we ran America’s largest climate and energy-focused voter registration program, registering 130,000 voters in key districts.
-In 2026, we’ve got plans to go even bigger — electing renewable champions in the most strategic races from the national to the local level.
+In 2026, we’ve got plans to go even bigger to ensure everyone has a voice in critical policies that impact their futures.

 By 2030 our Good Elections program will: